pereirarodrigo/pereirarodrigo/README.md

 ## Interests

-As an artificial intelligence researcher, I'm focused on many of the subfields of AI, such as machine learning and natural language processing.
-As of now, I'm mostly interested (and research about) topics that are either part of, or related, to reinforcement learning.
-The following topics are the ones I most frequently work with:
+As an artificial intelligence scientist, I'm interested in many of the subfields of AI, such as machine learning (ML) and natural language processing (NLP).
+Currently, I'm heavily focused on NLP and reinforcement learning, and I'm mainly exploring the following topics:

 * Exploration;
 * Imitation learning;
-* Actor-critic methods.
+* Actor-critic methods;
+* Large language models (LLMs);
+* Conversational AI.

 ## Contact information